MWelHeb/03_Algo_Trading/Algorithmic_Trading_with_Python.md

 #### <a name="id32"></a>2b - Web Application [(Back to the Top)](#id0)

-Now that we have retrieved the relevant financial raw data on the S&P 500
+Now that we have retrieved the relevant financial raw data on the S&P 500 xxx

-As always, the initial step is about getting data concerning the topic of interest.
-As mentioned above we are interested in potentially all stocks which are in the S&P 500 and hence we first need to get a list of all these tickers.
-Apart from importing the typical packages which are needed for the further analysis the coding below provides this extracts from Wikipedia which contains the list of S&P 500 companies with further information e.g. concerning ticker, sector, headquarter, etc..
-The extract is then stored in a csv file.